sarans-h/busBooking/README.md

 # Real-Time Seat Booking Application
-//  I KNOW I HAVE PUSHED STRIPE KEYS BUT THEY ARE OF TEST ACCOUNT // This is a full-stack application for booking seats in real-time, featuring a backend powered by Node.js, Express, and MongoDB, and a frontend built with React.
+This is a full-stack application for booking seats in real-time, featuring a backend powered by Node.js, Express, and MongoDB, and a frontend built with React.

 ---